raspberrypilearning/lego-robot-car/en/step_2.md

 --- task ---

 Use the following code to spin both motors at 50% of their maximum speed for 10 seconds.
+(They will run one at a time, not together.)

 --- code ---
 ---